Additional Call for VIT&L Week Scholarship

-This call invites those affiliated to Irish higher education institutions to share their teaching and learning innovation and research based on evidence-based enhancement and/or previously peer reviewed publications.
+The VIT&L Scholarship Showcase invites staff affiliated to Irish higher education institutions to share their teaching and learning innovation and research based on evidence-based enhancement and/or previously peer reviewed publications.
 The VIT&L Week Scholarship Showcase will include work in two formats: digital posters and Gasta lightning talks.
 Colleagues can choose one of these two options for submission:

 - Option 1.
 Submit a digital poster

 - Option 2.
 Submit a digital poster and propose a Gasta lightning talk

 In addition to submitting a poster, colleagues can extend their application to propose a Gasta lightning talk as part of the National Forum’s first Gasta Marathon.
 Where Gasta lightning talk proposals meet the criteria outlined in this call, they will be included in a longlist of proposals.
 Because there are only 26 scheduled slots in the Gasta Marathon, we anticipate that we will not be able to accommodate all of the longlisted proposals.
 As a result, the National Forum will randomly select 26 lightning talks, making every effort to ensure a range of representation across institutions, disciplines and topics.

 Deadline for all submissions (Option 1 and/or Option 2)